-Overwhelming support from the ‘Great Indian Middle Class ‘was said to be a significant reason why the BJP came to power in 2014.
+The overwhelming support from the ‘Great Indian Middle Class ‘was said to be a significant reason why the BJP came to power in 2014.
 But the recent assembly polls in 5 states showed that the opposition was able to make inroads into this seemingly dedicated support-base of the BJP.
-Some sections of the media reported various reasons of rising middle-class apathy towards the BJP, and there were growing talks of a big chunk of Indian middle class alienating from the ruling party, slowly but surely.
+Some sections of the media reported various reasons for rising middle-class apathy towards the BJP, and there were growing talks of a big chunk of Indian middle class alienating from the ruling party, slowly but surely.

 Raising the IT exemption limit by 2 times will work as a major ‘balm’ to this much-hyped middle-class grievance.
 In another helpful announcement to the middle class and the salaried, provisions are made to process Income Tax returns within just 24 hours, with an immediate payment of all refunds.
-All verification and assessment of Income Tax Returns are proposed to be done electronically, without the intervention of tax officials, within a span of next 2 years.
+All verification and assessment of Income Tax Returns are proposed to be done electronically, without the intervention of tax officials, within a span of the next 2 years.

-Do you think “Achche din” has finally arrived for the Indian middle class & the salaried?
+Do you think “Achche Din” has finally arrived for the Indian middle class & the salaried?
 Do let us know what you feel about the budget.

 Big Budget Bonanza: Farmers to Get Direct Rs 6000 Credit to Their Accounts

 To make the widespread pre-budget speculations true, the ruling Govt. has announced an income support scheme in the Interim Budget today, much to the delight of the poor Indian farmers.
 Interesting!